 It is common to feel tired and sore immediately following the surgery as the anaesthetic wears off.
 If you have undergone open surgery, you may have had a catheter fitted to pass urine into a bag, and you may also have tubes draining excess fluid from around the incision.
 You may also have a nasogastric tube, which is fitted into the nose and runs down to the stomach to ensure the stomach pouch remains empty.
 These will all normally be removed in the first couple of days following your surgery.

 You may also have to wear special pumps to stimulate the blood flow in the legs to reduce the risk of clotting, in addition to compression stockings.
 In the days following your surgery, you may undergo an x-ray to ensure the sutures are healing and to check for any complications.
 Patients who don’t experience any abnormalities can return home two to five days after the surgery but will be unable to drive, so should arrange to be picked up when being discharged.

-It is normal to experience pain bruising, and swelling around the incisions, for which you can take an over-the-counter pain medicine such as paracetamol or ibuprofen.
+It is normal to experience pain, bruising and swelling around the surgical incisions, for which you can take an over-the-counter pain medicine such as paracetamol or ibuprofen.
 You may also receive prescription painkillers if necessary.
 Patients recovering from a gastric bypass procedure should begin eating only liquids in the weeks immediately following the procedure.
-Puréed food can then be gradually introduced, and often your surgeon or dietician may suggest taking vitamin and mineral supplements as well.
+Puréed food can then be gradually introduced, and often your surgeon or dietitian may suggest taking vitamin and mineral supplements as well.